aedobbyn/multicolor/cran-comments.md

 0 errors | 0 warnings | 1 note

-* This is a new release.
-* A check for environments that cannot add was added on load, and whenever the multi_color function is called.
+* Note: Size of tarball: 28358982 bytes, which is likely due to the gif files that are used in the README.

 ## Reverse dependencies